makyo/florilegium.ink/content/and-flowers-wreathe-your-sleeping-form/spring.md

 Spring is nothing without Winter.
 Even when it has its own snows, Spring is what it is specifically because it isn't Winter.
 There's that vernal equinox and then suddenly the days are longer than the nights, the world begins anew, and all that is in it does so as well.
 As with us: we are nothing without those around us, and we are us specifically because of those in our lives.
 There is our meeting and then suddenly that which makes us *us* is fuller than before, and we carry within us the golden bloom of who we are to become.[^9]

 We are the seasons that comprise our lives.
 We are beholden to the passing of our days as they are, yes, but we are also unable to truly, truly begin something anew.
-We are also comprised of that which came before, and are bound to those around us.[^10]
+We are also comprised of that which came before, and are bound to those around us.[^10] They have lived their seasons, they have traversed their own spirals and left behind scraps of their lives for us to take into our own, to build off of.

 Also throughout Dwale's seasonal work is the concept of vegetation.
 In spring, we have the grass, those leafless stalks that open up with the rain.